 Minin and Pozharsky

-In order to expel foreign invaders from Russian lands and liberate the country, the clergy called on the population to create a people's militia and liberate the capital from the Poles.
-The call was answered by the Novgorod Zemstvo headman Kuzma Minin (Sukhoruk), who, although not of noble origin, was a true patriot of his homeland.
-In a short time, he managed to gather an army from the inhabitants of Nizhny Novgorod.
+In order to drive out foreign invaders from Russian lands and liberate the country, the clergy called on the population to create a people's militia and liberate the capital from the Poles.
+The Novgorod zemstvo elder Kuzma Minin (Sukhoruk), who, although not of noble origin, responded to the call, but was a true patriot of his Motherland.
+Behind a short time he managed to gather an army from the residents of Nizhny Novgorod.
 Prince Dmitry Pozharsky from the Rurik family agreed to head it.

 Peter the First

-The significance of the reign of Peter I, nicknamed the Great for his services to the state, is difficult to overestimate.
-An outstanding citizen of Russia, Peter the Great, was on the throne for 43 years, coming to power at the age of 17.
-He turned the country into the greatest empire, founded the city of Petersburg on the Neva and transferred the capital from Moscow to it, conducted a number of successful military campaigns, thanks to which he significantly expanded the borders of the state.
-Peter the Great began to trade with Europe, founded the Academy of Sciences, opened many educational institutions, introduced the compulsory study of foreign languages, forced representatives of the noble classes to wear secular outfits.
+The significance of the reign of Peter I, nicknamed the Great State for his services to the state, is difficult to overestimate.
+An outstanding citizen of Russia, Peter the Great was on the throne for 43 years, coming to power at the age of 17.
+He turned the country into the greatest empire, founded the city of Petersburg on the Neva and moved the capital to it from Moscow, carried out a number of successful military campaigns, thanks to which he significantly expanded the borders of the state.
+Peter The great one began trade with Europe, founded the Academy of Sciences, opened many educational institutions, introduced compulsory study foreign languages, forced representatives of the noble classes to wear secular attire.

 The sovereign's reforms strengthened the economy and science, contributed to the development of the army and navy.
-His successful domestic and foreign policy became the basis for the further growth and development of the state.
-Voltaire highly appreciated the internal transformations of Russia in the time of Peter the Great.
-He wrote that the Russian people in half a century managed to achieve what other peoples could not achieve in 500 years of their existence.
+His successful domestic and foreign policies became the basis for the further growth and development of the state.
+Voltaire highly appreciated the internal transformations of Russia in Peter's times.
+He wrote that the Russian people managed to achieve in half a century what other nations could not achieve in 500 years of their existence.

 A. V. Suvorov

-The most outstanding citizen of Russia in the second half of the 18th century is, of course, the great commander, Generalissimo of the Russian land and sea forces Alexander Suvorov.
-This talented commander fought over 60 major battles and was not defeated in any of them.
-The army under the command of Suvorov managed to win even in those cases when the enemy forces significantly outnumbered it.
-The commander took part in the Russian-Turkish wars of 1768-1774 and 1787-1791, brilliantly commanded the Russian troops during the storming of Prague in 1794, and in the last years of his life led the Italian and Swiss campaigns.
+The second most outstanding citizen of Russia half of the XVIII centuries - this is certainly great commander, Generalissimo of the Russian Land and naval forces Alexander Suvorov.
+This talented military leader fought more than 60 major battles and was not defeated in any of them.
+The army under the command of Suvorov managed to win even in cases where the enemy forces significantly outnumbered it.
+The commander took part in Russian-Turkish wars 1768-1774 and 1787-1791, brilliantly commanded Russian troops during the storming of Prague in 1794, and in the last years of his life he led the Italian and Swiss campaigns.

-In the battles, Suvorov used the tactics of warfare developed by him personally, which was significantly ahead of its time.
-He did not recognize military drill and instilled in the soldiers love for the Fatherland, considering it a guarantee of victory in any battle.
+In battles, Suvorov used combat tactics that he personally developed, which were significantly ahead of their time.
+He did not recognize military drill and instilled in his soldiers a love for the Fatherland, considering it the key to victory in any battle.
 The legendary commander made sure that during military campaigns his army was provided with everything necessary.
 He heroically shared all the hardships with the soldiers, thanks to which he enjoyed great authority and respect among them.
-For his victories, Suvorov was awarded all the high military awards that existed in his time in the Russian Empire.
+For his victories, Suvorov was awarded all the high military awards existing in his time in the Russian Empire.
 In addition, he was a holder of seven foreign orders.

 M. V. Lomonosov

 Outstanding citizens of Russia glorified their country not only in the art of statecraft or military tactics.
-Mikhail Lomonosov belongs to the cohort of the greatest domestic scientists who have made a huge contribution to the development of world science.
-Born into a poor family and unable to get a decent education, from early childhood he had a high intellect and was drawn to knowledge.
-Lomonosov's desire for science was so strong that at the age of 19 he left his village, went on foot to Moscow and entered the Slavic-Greco-Roman Academy.
+Mikhail Lomonosov belongs to the cohort of the greatest Russian scientists who made a huge contribution to the development of world science.
+Born into a poor family and unable to receive a decent education, he early childhood He was highly intelligent and thirsty for knowledge.
+Lomonosov's desire for science was so strong that at the age of 19 he left his village, walked to Moscow and entered the Slavic-Greco-Roman Academy.
 This was followed by studies at St. Petersburg University at the Academy of Sciences.
-To improve knowledge in the natural sciences, Michael was sent to Europe.
-At the age of 34, the young scientist became an academician.
+To improve his knowledge of the natural sciences, Mikhail was sent to Europe.
+At 34, the young scientist became an academician.

-Lomonosov, without exaggeration, can be considered a universal person.
-He possessed brilliant knowledge of chemistry, physics, geography, astronomy, geology, metallurgy, history, and genealogy.
+Without exaggeration, Lomonosov can be considered a universal person.
+He had brilliant knowledge of chemistry, physics, geography, astronomy, geology, metallurgy, history, and genealogy.
 In addition, the scientist was an excellent poet, writer and artist.
 Lomonosov made many discoveries in physics, chemistry and astronomy, and became the founder of the science of glass.
-He owns the project of creating Moscow University, which was later named after him.
+He owns the project for the creation of Moscow University, which was later named after him.

 D. I. Mendeleev

-The world famous chemist Dmitry Mendeleev is the pride of Russia.
-Having been born in Tobolsk in the family of the director of the gymnasium, he had no barriers to education.
+The world-famous chemist Dmitry Mendeleev is the pride of Russia.
+Having been born in Tobolsk in the family of a gymnasium director, he had no barriers to receiving an education.
 At the age of 21, young Mendeleev graduated from the Faculty of Physics and Mathematics of the St. Petersburg Pedagogical Institute with a gold medal.
 A few months later, he defended his dissertation for the right to lecture and began teaching practice.
-At 23, Mendeleev was awarded a master's degree in chemistry.
-From this age, he began teaching at the Imperial University of St. Petersburg.
-At the age of 31, he becomes a professor of chemical technology, and after 2 years - a professor of general chemistry.
+At the age of 23, Mendeleev was awarded a master's degree in chemistry.
+From this age he began teaching at the Imperial University of St. Petersburg.
+At 31 he becomes a professor chemical technology, and after 2 years - professor of general chemistry.

-In 1869, at the age of 35, Dmitri Mendeleev made a discovery that made him famous all over the world.
+In 1869, at the age of 35, Dmitry Mendeleev made a discovery that made him famous throughout the world.
 We are talking about the Periodic Table of Chemical Elements.
 It became the basis for all modern chemistry.
-Attempts to systematize the elements according to their properties and atomic weight were made even before Mendeleev, but he was the first to clearly formulate the pattern existing between them.
+Attempts to systematize elements by properties and atomic weight were made before Mendeleev, but he was the first who managed to clearly formulate the pattern existing between them.

 Yu.
 A. Gagarin

-Yuri Gagarin is a prominent Russian citizen of the Soviet era.
-On April 12, 1961, on the Vostok-1 spacecraft, for the first time in the history of mankind, he flew into space.
-Having spent 108 minutes in Earth's orbit, the astronaut returned to the planet as a hero of international proportions.
-Gagarin's popularity could be envied even by world movie stars.
-He made official visits to more than 30 foreign countries and traveled all over the USSR.
+Yuri Gagarin is a prominent citizen of Soviet-era Russia.
+April 12, 1961 on spaceship Vostok-1 was the first time in the history of mankind that it flew into space.
+Having spent 108 minutes in Earth's orbit, the cosmonaut returned to the planet as an international hero.
+Even world movie stars could envy Gagarin’s popularity.
+He made official visits to more than 30 foreign countries and traveled throughout the USSR.

-An outstanding citizen of Russia, Yuri Gagarin, was awarded the title of Hero of the Soviet Union and the highest distinctions of many countries.
-He was preparing for a new space flight, but a plane crash that occurred in March 1968 in the Vladimir region tragically cut short his life.
-Having lived only 34 years, Gagarin became one of the greatest people of the 20th century.
-Streets and squares in all major cities of Russia and the CIS countries are named after him, monuments to him are erected in many foreign countries.
-In honor of Yuri Gagarin's flight, April 12 is celebrated as International Cosmonautics Day all over the world.
+Outstanding Russian citizen Yuri Gagarin was awarded the title of Hero Soviet Union and the highest insignia of many countries.
+He was preparing for a new space flight, but a plane crash that happened in March 1968 in the Vladimir region tragically cut short his life.
+Having lived only 34 years, Gagarin became one of the greatest people XX century.
+Streets and squares are named after him in all major cities Russia and the CIS countries, monuments to him have been erected in many foreign countries.
+In honor of Yuri Gagarin's flight, International Cosmonautics Day is celebrated all over the world on April 12.

 A. D. Sakharov

-In addition to Gagarin, there were many other prominent citizens of Russia in the Soviet Union.
-The USSR became famous throughout the world thanks to Academician Andrei Sakharov, who made an invaluable contribution to the development of physics.
+In addition to Gagarin, there were many other outstanding Russian citizens in the Soviet Union.
+The USSR became famous throughout the world thanks to academician Andrei Sakharov, who made an invaluable contribution to the development of physics.
 In 1949, together with Yu.
-Khariton, he developed a project for a hydrogen bomb - the first Soviet thermonuclear weapon.
-In addition, Sakharov conducted a lot of research on magnetohydrodynamics, gravity, astrophysics, and plasma physics.
-In the mid-70s, he predicted the advent of the Internet.
+Khariton, he developed a project for a hydrogen bomb - the first Soviet thermonuclear weapons.
+In addition, Sakharov conducted a lot of research on magnetic hydrodynamics, gravity, astrophysics, and plasma physics.
+In the mid-70s, he predicted the emergence of the Internet.
 In 1975, the academician was awarded the Nobel Peace Prize.

-In addition to science, Sakharov was active in human rights activities, for which he fell out of favor with the Soviet leadership.
-In 1980, he was stripped of all titles and top awards, after which he was deported from Moscow to Gorky.
+In addition to science, Sakharov was engaged in active human rights activities, for which he fell out of favor with the Soviet leadership.
+In 1980, he was stripped of all titles and highest awards, after which he was deported from Moscow to Gorky.
 After the start of Perestroika, Sakharov was allowed to return to the capital.
-In the last years of his life, he continued to engage in scientific activities, and was also elected a deputy of the Supreme Council.
-In 1989, the scientist worked on a draft of a new Soviet constitution that proclaimed the right of peoples to statehood, but a sudden death did not allow him to complete the work he had begun.
+Last years Throughout his life, he continued to engage in scientific activities, and was also elected as a deputy of the Supreme Council.
+In 1989, the scientist worked on a new project Soviet constitution, which proclaimed the right of peoples to statehood, but sudden death did not allow him to complete the work he had started.

-Prominent citizens of Russia in the 21st century
+Outstanding citizens of Russia of the 21st century

-Today, a huge number of people live in our country, glorifying it in politics, science, art and other fields of activity.
-The most famous scientists of our time are physicists Mikhail Allenov and Valery Rachkov, urbanist Denis Vizgalov, historian Vyacheslav Vorobyov, economist Nadezhda Kosareva, etc. The outstanding artists of the 21st century include artists Ilya Glazunov and Alyona Azernaya, conductors Valery Gergiev and Yuri Bashmet, opera singers Dmitry Hvorostovsky and Anna Netrebko, actors Sergei Bezrukov and Konstantin Khabensky, directors Nikita Mikhalkov and Timur Bekmambetov and others.
-Well, the most prominent politician in Russia today is its President - Vladimir Putin.
+Today in our country there live a huge number of people who glorify it in politics, science, art and other fields of activity.
+The most famous scientists of our time are physicists Mikhail Allenov and Valery Rachkov, urbanist Denis Vizgalov, historian Vyacheslav Vorobyov, economist Nadezhda Kosareva, etc. Outstanding artists of the 21st century include artists Ilya Glazunov and Alena Azernaya, conductors Valery Gergiev and Yuri Bashmet, opera singers Dmitry Hvorostovsky and Anna Netrebko, actors Sergei Bezrukov and Konstantin Khabensky, directors Nikita Mikhalkov and Timur Bekmambetov and others.
+Well, the most outstanding politician in Russia today is its President, Vladimir Putin.

 Interesting stories from life famous of people .

 the site believes that each of us can become a famous person, the main thing is to always believe in yourself and move forward.
-We have collected stories and facts from the life of famous people from all over the world.
+We have collected stories and facts from life famous people all over the world.

-Roman emperor Julius Caesar always wore a laurel wreath on his head to hide his progressive baldness.
+The Roman Emperor Julius Caesar always wore a laurel wreath on his head to hide his progressive baldness.

-In the Great Khan of the Mongol Empire, Genghis Khan died while having sex.
+To the Great Khan Mongol Empire Genghis Khan died while having sex.

-And the author of the Sherlock Holmes stories, Arthur Conan Doyle, was an ophthalmologist by profession.
+And the author of the stories about Sherlock Holmes, Arthur Conan Doyle, was an ophthalmologist by profession.

-The eminent Dutch post-impressionist painter Vincent van Gogh sold only one of his works during his lifetime, Red Vineyard at Arles.
+The famous Dutch post-impressionist artist Vincent Van Gogh sold only one of his works during his lifetime - Red Vineyard at Arles.

-The theoretical physicist Albert Einstein did not speak a word until the age of 3, but at the age of 12 he understood Euclidean geometry.
+Theoretical physicist Albert Einstein did not speak a word until he was 3 years old, but by the age of 12 he understood Euclidean geometry.

-The German poet, statesman, thinker and naturalist Johann Wolfgang von Goethe once tasted Franconian wine from Bavaria and was so impressed that from then on he demanded to send him 900 Franconian liters a year.
+The German poet, statesman, thinker and naturalist Johann Wolfgang von Goethe once tasted Franconian wine from Bavaria, and was so impressed that from then on he demanded that 900 Franconian liters be sent to him per year.

-Many of Remarque's characters, like himself, prefer Normandy apple brandy - Calvados - from alcoholic drinks.
+Many of Remarque’s characters, like himself, prefer Norman apple brandy to Calvados.

-M the Macedonian king from the Argead dynasty, commander Alexander the Great? knew by sight 30,000 soldiers of his army.
+Macedonian king from the Argead dynasty, commander Alexander the Great? knew 30,000 soldiers of his army by sight.

-On May 24, 2000, the Clay Institute of Mathematics (Cambridge, USA) offers a million dollars for solving each of the seven mathematical "millennium problems", including the Poincare conjecture formulated in 1904.
-On November 1, 2002, the Russian mathematician Grigory Perelman posted on the website of the mathematical archive the first of three articles, according to the results of which he will be recognized as a scientist who defeated one of the most difficult problems in topology.
-In March 2010, the Clay Institute awards Perelman a million dollar prize.
-On July 1, 2010, Perelman refuses the prize, as he had previously rejected the "mathematical Nobel Prize" - the Fields medal.
-The refusal is explained by ethical reasons: Perelman believes that he owes success to the mathematician Hamilton, on whose work he relied.
+On May 24, 2000, the Clay Mathematics Institute (Cambridge, USA) offers a million dollars for solving each of the seven mathematical “millennium problems”, including the Poincaré conjecture, formulated in 1904.
+November 1, 2002 Russian mathematician Grigory Perelman publishes on the website of the mathematical archive the first of three articles, based on the results of which he will be recognized as a scientist who has conquered one of the most difficult problems of topology.
+In March 2010, the Clay Institute awarded Perelman a million-dollar prize.
+On July 1, 2010, Perelman refused the prize, just as he had previously rejected the “mathematical Nobel” - the Fields Medal.
+The refusal is explained on ethical grounds: Perelman believes that he owes his success to the mathematician Hamilton, on whose work he relied.

 Literary success came to I. Goncharov only at the age of 40.

-And the English physicist, mathematician, mechanic and astronomer Isaac Newton wrote a preface to his works when he was 72 years old.
+And the English physicist, mathematician, mechanic and astronomer Isaac Newton wrote the preface to his works when he was 72 years old.

-The Sero-Russian Empress from 1762 to 1796 Catherine the Great (Catherine II) loved beer.
+The Ser-Russian empress from 1762 to 1796, Catherine the Great (Catherine II), loved beer.
 It was for her that the British brewed especially strong beer - so that it would not spoil on the road.
-This type of beer is called "Russian stout".
-It is not pasteurized, but matures in barrels for 2 months, after which it is aged in bottles for a year.
+This type of beer is called “Russian stout”.
+It is not pasteurized, but matures in barrels for 2 months, after which it is aged in bottles for a whole year.

 The German historian Theodor Mommsen once rummaged through all his pockets to find glasses.
-A little girl sitting next to him handed them to him.
-"Thank you, little one," said Mommsen, "what's your name?"
-"Anna Mommsen, papa," the girl replied.
+The little girl sitting next to him handed them to him.
+“Thank you, baby,” Mommsen said, “What’s your name?”
+“Anna Mommsen, dad,” the girl answered.

-Tupak Shakur is an American rapper, film actor and social activist.
+T pack Shakur is an American rapper, film actor and public figure.

-He entered the Guinness Book of Records as the most successful hip-hop artist, selling a total of more than 75 million copies of his albums.
+He entered the Guinness Book of Records as the most successful hip-hop artist, having sold a total of more than 75 million copies of his albums.

-The late Tupac Shakur is the first representative of the hip-hop world to be honored with a monument.
-A seven-foot bronze statue of a black American hero was unveiled on September 13, 2005 at the Tupac Amaru Shakur Center in Stone Mountain, Georgia.
+The late Tupac Shakur is the first member of the hip-hop world to be honored with a monument.
+The seven-foot bronze statue of the hero of black America was unveiled on September 13, 2005 at the Tupac Amaru Shakur Center in Stone Mountain, Georgia.

 One day, young Thomas Edison returned home from school and gave his mother a letter from his teacher.

-Mom read the letter aloud to her son, with tears in her eyes: “Your son is a genius.
-This and the school is too small, and there are no teachers here to teach him anything.
+The mother read the letter out loud to her son, with tears in her eyes: “Your son is a genius.
+This and the school is too small, and there are no teachers here who can teach him anything.
 Please teach it yourself.”

-Many years after his mother's death (Edison was by then one of the greatest inventors of the century), he was going through old family archives one day and came across this letter.
+Many years after the death of his mother (Edison by that time was already one of the greatest inventors of the century), he once reviewed old family archives and came across this letter.

 He opened it and read:

 “Your son is mentally retarded.
-We can no longer teach it at school with everyone else.
-Therefore, we recommend that you learn it yourself at home.”
+We can no longer teach him at school with everyone else.
+Therefore, we recommend that you teach it yourself at home.”

-Edison sobbed for several hours.
+Edison cried for several hours.
 Then he wrote in his diary: “Thomas Alva Edison was a mentally retarded child.

 Thanks to his heroic mother, he became one of the greatest geniuses of his age.”

-Since the sculptor Lina Po, completely devoid of sight, she created more than a hundred wonderful works by touch.
+The sculptor Lina Po, completely deprived of sight, created more than a hundred wonderful works by touch.

-In the 16th century, an influential statesman and philosopher, Francis Bacon, died because he stuffed a gutted chicken with snow (it occurred to him that snow could be used instead of salt to preserve meat, and he tried to test his theory).
+The influential 16th-century statesman and philosopher Francis Bacon died because he stuffed a gutted chicken with snow (it occurred to him that snow could be used instead of salt to preserve meat, and he tried to test his theory).
 As a result of the experiment, the chicken did not freeze, but Bacon himself froze.

 King Solomon had about 700 wives in Israel, as well as hundreds of mistresses.